 Traditional oil and gas fluid analysis requires large volumes of expensive samples, and the global infrastructure for making these business-critical measurements continuously faces months-long backups.

-This is not only slowing down the progress required to bring new production online, but will also slow down the development of future fluid (e.g. CO2 and H) transitions.
+This is not only slowing down the progress required to bring new production online, but will also slow down the development of future fluid (e.g. CO2 and H2) transitions.
 Microfluidics can solve each of those problems through miniaturization and standardization.

 Interface has always approached the oil and gas industry with a partnership philosophy.
 We bring our clients into the development and validation of all new measurements, giving us the opportunity to think about how our technology addresses challenges, and how it can be improved.
 This has helped us build a suite of measurements that truly adds value and responds to feedback in real time.